NDEVR OWL · Security

 Content encrypted

-Your content is encrypted with a Content Key (AES-256) that only you hold.
-The ciphertext is sent to the server without the key — so the server can't decrypt it.
+Your content is encrypted with a Content Key (AES-256) held by authorized endpoints.
+On the CSD path, ciphertext is sent without a usable key, so the server cannot decrypt it.
+Optional recovery changes that boundary by letting the operator recover account-wrapped keys.

 The Content Key is itself encrypted with a unique Link Key (AES-128).
 The encrypted Content Key, the permissions, and the SSD/CSD choice go to the server — the Link Key does not.